Graph-Based Alternatives to LLMs for Human Simulation: Experiments

 \subsection{Setting 2: New Individuals}

 \textbf{Setup.} The split is also done at an individual level: \(35\%\) train, \(5\%\) validation, and \(60\%\) test individuals.
-In contrast to setting 1 where we hold out 60\% responses from each validation/test individual, here we hold out all responses.
-This disables LLM few‑shot prompting at validation and test phases and requires prediction from only individual features.
+In contrast to setting 1 where we hold out 60\% responses from each validation/test individual, here we hold out all responses to have a new individual at test time.
 We also modify \ours training to teach the model how to make predictions for new individuals.
 At each training step, we randomly select 50\% of training individuals, mask all of their response edges to use as supervision edges, and use all membership edges and unselected training individuals' response edges for message passing.

-\textbf{Results.} \Cref{table:table_inductive_individual} reports test accuracy. \ours remains competitive with the strongest LLM-centric baseline, SFT.
-Trends mirror that of Setting 1: (i) zero‑shot prompting and CoT exceed a random baseline and benefit from stronger LLMs but fall behind SFT, and (ii) fine‑tuning narrows performance gaps across LLM families.
+\paragraph{Results.} \Cref{table:table_inductive_individual} reports results for setting 2. \ours outperforms the LLM prompting baselines and matches the strongest LLM baseline, SFT.
+Trends mirror that of setting 1: (i) zero‑shot prompting and CoT exceed a random baseline and benefit from stronger LLMs but fall behind SFT, and (ii) fine‑tuning narrows performance gaps across LLM families.
 In \ours, a new individual connects only to subgroup nodes via membership edges; with input features $\mathbf{1}_{|\mathcal{U}|}$ (\Cref{main:architecture:details}), their output node embeddings are obtained entirely by aggregating messages from subgroup neighbors (\Cref{eq:encoder}).
 By masking out all response edges for 50\% individuals during training, the learnable subgroup features \(Z_{\mathcal{S}}\) are encouraged to encode representations that generalize to new individuals, precisely what is needed for the current setting.
 LLM‑based methods can acquire similar knowledge by iteratively seeing pairs of individual features and responses, but at a substantially higher computational cost.